KJ7LNW/perl-PDL-Opt-Simplex-Simple/README.md

 between [PDL::Opt::Simplex](https://metacpan.org/pod/PDL::Opt::Simplex) and [PDL::Opt::Simplex::Simple](https://metacpan.org/pod/PDL::Opt::Simplex::Simple) is that
 [PDL::Opt::Simplex](https://metacpan.org/pod/PDL::Opt::Simplex) expects all data to be in PDL format and it is more complicated to manage, whereas, [PDL::Opt::Simplex:Simple](https://metacpan.org/pod/PDL::Opt::Simplex:Simple) uses all scalar Perl values.
-(PDL values are not supported, or at least, have not been tested.)
+(PDL values are supported, too, see the PDL use case note below.)

 With the original [PDL::Opt::Simplex](https://metacpan.org/pod/PDL::Opt::Simplex) module, a single vector array had to be sliced into the different variables represented by the array.